dslab-epfl/svshi/svshi/documentation/documentation.md

 #### 1.4.2 Cumbersome and error-prone project evolution

-The evolution of a project is important: a building can be extended or devices added like a new HVAC system.
+The evolution of a project is important: a building can be extended or devices added, like a new HVAC system.
 Making a project evolvable is thus important and we think KNX does not provide a good enough solution.

 First of all, the ETS project file must be accessible ([Section 1.1.5](#115–Configuration-and-ETS)).
 If the file is lost, the configuration cannot be extracted from the devices (except the group addresses but these are only a fraction of the total configuration).
 A programmer must then discuss with the users and observe the behaviours of the current installation before trying to reconstruct the ETS project as a new one.
 This alone restricts evolution for existing buildings.
 We discussed with a professional KNX programmer that explained that for a house this process is doable but, for an industrial building, it is an impossible mission and he always refuses this kind of projects.